MERCEDES-BENZ: The Fifties, Volume 1

 Mercedes 300 SL

-In order to understand the success of the Gullwing Mercedes, we have to go back in history a little bit, cross the pond and take a closer look at the situation in the US in the mid 1940s.Experiencing the Mercedes 300 SL
+In order to understand the success of the Gullwing Mercedes, we have to go back in history a little bit, cross the pond and take a closer look at the situation in the US in the mid 1940s.These are some of the topics covered in the book:

 <<<At Daimler-Benz the race was now on for head of testing department Karl Wilfert and a team in his department around chief stylist Friedrich Geiger to develop a civilian version of the W194>>>